Back to blog

 How NextPage Plans Wearable App Development

-NextPage starts wearable projects by mapping the use case, device assumptions, data model, consent flow, integration needs, and business outcome.
-We then decide whether the first release should be a companion app, a mobile-plus-dashboard product, or a larger custom platform.
+NextPage starts wearable projects by mapping the use case, device assumptions, data model, consent flow, integration needs, launch risks, and business outcome.
+We then decide whether the first release should be a companion app, a mobile-plus-dashboard product, an IoT workflow, or a larger regulated platform.

 The goal is to avoid funding device complexity before the product proves value.
 A strong first release should show that the wearable signal improves a real workflow, whether that is coaching, safety, monitoring, operations, or customer engagement.
 Once that loop is clear, the roadmap can expand into richer analytics, more devices, integrations, and regulated workflows with less guesswork.